M1Z1/Radio-Crawler/README.md

 * starting and stopping modules
 * changing the parameters of modules

-Each piece will last for a specific duration which is expressed by a random durational range (see pieces reference).
+Each piece will last for a specific duration, which is expressed by a random durational range (see pieces reference).

 The shuffle engine collects the list of pieces and plays them in a non-repeating fashion.